Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

 Remember that your approach can evolve:

-- You might start with self-administered EMDR and later seek a therapist
+- You might start with self-guided exercises and later seek a therapist

-- You could begin with therapist-led sessions and transition to self-administration
+- You could begin with therapist-led sessions and transition to self-guided exercises

 - Your needs might change depending on what emerges in your processing